jamesafranke/jamesafranke.github.io/README.md

 ## Data-driven forecasting
 Motivated by recent advances in data-driven weather forecasting

 We employ a decoder-only transformer (GPT-like) to learn the relationship between two historical timesteps and one future timestep.
-Forecasts can in principle be rolled out indefinitly.
-Research is prelimanry.
+Forecasts can in principle be rolled out indefinitely.
+Research is preliminary.

 <img src="forecast.png" width="700">
 [above] 6-hour forecast rolled out at 30 min timestep for the Western Pacific.

 # Climate Interventions
-Stratophseric aerosol injection may impact low clouds by changeing the raditive cloud top cooling or vertical temperature structure of the atmosphere.
+Stratospheric aerosol injection may impact low clouds by changing the radiative cloud top cooling or vertical temperature structure of the atmosphere.

 <img src="rca.png" width="500">